Evertras/rcc/README.md

 | LastUpdated | S  | The timestamp of when this coverage was last set. |

 Note that this is only really supported in the lambda version for now.
+The table can be specified with `--dynamodb-table` and defaults to `evertras-rcc`.

 ## How it's deployed